Here, I am going to provide the reviews of the best printer for cardstock papers and how to print on cardstock in an easy peasy way.

 - The memory card slot allows you to print the papers without connecting the printer to your PC

 - You can wirelessly connect your smartphone, tablets, and other devices to do cardstock printing through ‘Epson Connect’ app

 - The rear feed helps for specialty media and Envelope printing

-- It helps to save up to 40% printing costs comparing to the other color laser printers
+- It helps to save up to 40% printing costs compared to the other color laser printers

 This wireless cardstock printer is perfect for small offices, personal heavy printing use, and for the home offices.
 Though it has not top-rated output print quality, if you have a mid-sized business, then it is perfect for you.

 The Samsung SL-M2020W is a feature-rich, fast, and comparatively small-sized monochrome (uses black ink only) printer.
-Its NFC (Near Field Communication), WiFi, and WiFi Direct supports make the cardstock printing easy & convenient.
+Its NFC (Near Field Communication), WiFi, and WiFi Direct support make cardstock printing easy & convenient.